ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links

-For directed network topologies, the results in \cite{dominguez2010coordination, franceschelli2010distributed, cai2012average} have shown that agents can asymptotically reach the average.
-In the presence of computational and/or transmission delays on the information exchange between agents, the authors in \cite{hadjicostis2013average, charalambous2015distributed} proposed \emph{ratio-consensus}-based algorithms, able to reach (asymptotic in the former, finite-time in the latter) average consensus in directed communication networks in the presence of bounded time-invariant and time-varying delays.
-The ratio consensus algorithm proposed in \cite{dominguez2011distributed}, proved to be able to reach average consensus by computing in an iterative way the ratio of two concurrently running linear iterations with certain initial conditions that are properly specified.
-An extension of the ratio consensus algorithm is proposed in \cite{hadjicostis2015robust}, where nodes exchange messages containing information of their running sums to handle potential loss of packets.
-They proved, by introducing extra virtual nodes and links describing the aforementioned communication scenarios and topology, that network nodes asymptotically converge to the exact average.
-For similar scenarios, the authors in \cite{chen2010corrective} proposed a corrective consensus algorithm that enables the practical use of consensus by each node through extra variables, and extra corrective iterations, to prove almost sure convergence to the exact average in the presence of link losses.
+In congested networks of limited-bandwidth communication links, several communication impediments are induced, including information delays and packet drops.
+These communication impediments negatively affect the performance and reliability of distributed average consensus algorithms, while they can often obstruct them from computing the exact average consensus value.
+In the presence of computational and/or transmission delays on the information exchange between agents, the authors in \cite{hadjicostis2013average, charalambous2015distributed} proposed the \emph{Robustified Ratio Consensus} algorithm, able to reach (asymptotic in the former, finite-time in the latter) average consensus in directed communication networks in the presence of bounded time-varying delays.
+In the presence of packet drops, the authors in \cite{hadjicostis2015robust} proposed an algorithm, hereinafter referred to as \emph{Ratio Consensus via Running Sums} (\rcrs{}), with which nodes exchange messages containing information of their running sums to handle potential loss of packets over directed networks.
+To analyze the convergence of \rcrs{}, they introduced virtual nodes and links that model packet dropping communication scenarios, and using results from the ergodicity of matrix products \cite{seneta2006non} they proved that nodes asymptotically converge to the exact average consensus value.
+While \rcrs{} provides a robust solution for average consensus in unreliable networks, it requires nodes to maintain and exchange running sum variables, leading to increased computational and communication costs.